Health and Digital Literacy Partnership

 - Facilitate shared learning and share tools to drive sustainable local community partnerships

-We are working with local pilot sites to test out ways in which to increase health and digital literacy in ways that can be sustained in the longer term.
-Details of a round of Expressions of Interest in pilot sites will be circulated in March 2022.
+We are working with 8 initial sites to test out how health and digital literacy can be increased and sustained through local information providers.
+Details of a second round of Expressions of Interest in pilot sites will be circulated in March 2022

 Page last reviewed: 14 January 2022